kookyleo/display-coordinator/readme.md

-# Screen Control for Dual Mac Setup
+# Display Coordinator for Dual Mac

 ## Background
 I have two mac with 27" displays on my desk, which is great for productivity.
 However, I don't need both screens active simultaneously as they serve different purposes.
 In fact, having both screens lit up can be distracting - the non-focused screen becomes like a desk lamp shining directly at your eyes.
 That's why I created these scripts.